davemasilungan/davemasilungan/README.md

 ## 👋 Hello!
-Software and QA engineer with 5+ years of experience.
+I'm a QA and Software Engineer with 5+ years of experience.
 Worked on large enterprise products, startup ventures, and an award-winning publication.
 Familiar with both remote, and in-office roles.
 Always seeking to take ownership of the project and exceed expectations.